paramecio/pastafaridocs/docs/install.md

 ## Requirements

 For install pastafari you need a server preferably with GNU/Linux installed.
-Pastafari is tested normally in Debian derivated how Ubuntu, and Red hat derivated distros how Centos or Fedora but should work fine in FreeBSD, MacOSX and other *nix like operating systems.
+Pastafari is tested normally in Debian, Red hat derivated distros how Centos Stream or Fedora but should work in FreeBSD, MacOSX and others but don't have any support.

+## OS

+For base working you can use **Debian 11-12, Fedora 38 and later, Centos Stream 9, Alma Linux 9, Rocky Linux 9, Arch Linux**.

 Also, you need the next software installed  in  your os:

-### Python 3.4 or later.
+### Python 3.9 or later.

-Pastafari should work fine in 3.3 but is tested in 3.4, 3.5 and 3.6 python 3 versions.
-3.6 is recommended because have better performance.
+Pastafari should work fine in 3.6 to later python 3 versions.
+Last python version is recommended.

-In Debian and Ubuntu you can install Python 3 using the next command: `apt-get install python3`.
+In Debian or Ubuntu you can install Python 3 using the next command: `apt-get install python3`.

 In Fedora and other Red Hat derived distros you can use `yum install python3`.
-In RedHat/Centos 6 or 7 you need install [Ius Repos](https://ius.io/GettingStarted/) for get sane versions of python3.

 In actual fedora versions you shoud use dnf command.

 ### MySQL or MariaDB database servers.

-MariaDB 10.0 and later are recommended.
+MariaDB 10.2 and later are recommended.

 In Debian and Ubuntu you can install MariaDB using the next command: `apt-get install mariadb-server`.